nadiamariduena/python-intro-2024-privat/LESSON_19_PPROJECTS/game_00/TURTLE_about.md

 📌 **Unreal Engine:** Unreal Engine is another game engine known for its advanced graphics capabilities and is used for developing high-end 3D games, simulations, and visualizations.

 📌 **Qt:** Qt is a C++ framework that also provides Python bindings.
 It's used for developing GUI applications with advanced graphics capabilities and is suitable for creating complex desktop applications.

+**Web-based Technologies:** For interactive and graphical web applications, companies often use HTML5, CSS3, and JavaScript frameworks like WebGL (for 3D graphics) or libraries such as Three.js for creating web-based games and visualizations.